proddata/crate/docs/general/dql/selects.rst

 Tables and views are referenced by schema and table name and can optionally be aliased.
 If the relation ``t`` is only referenced by name, CrateDB assumes the relation ``doc.t`` was meant.
-Schemas that were newly created using :ref:`ref-create-table` must be referenced explicitly.
+Schemas that were newly created using :ref:`sql-create-table` must be referenced explicitly.

 The two following queries are equivalent::